-- Import-clauses are not inherited. - Import-clauses are not named elements of a class or package.
+- The import-clauses are not inherited. - The import-clauses are not named elements of a class or package.
 This means that import-clauses cannot be changed by modifiers or redeclarations. - The order of import-clauses does not matter. - One can only import from packages, not from other kinds of classes.
-Both packages and classes can be imported into i.e., they may contain import-clauses. - An imported package or definition should always be referred to by its fully qualified name in the import-clause. - Multiple qualified import-clauses shall not have the same import name.
+Both packages and classes can be imported into i.e., they may contain import-clauses. - An imported package or definition should always be referred to by its fully qualified name in the import-clause. - Multiple qualified import-clauses shall not have the same import name (see section 5.3.1).